 The “best New York City neighborhoods” is a subjective topic that depends largely on what kind of area you’re looking for.
 For me, I enjoy places that have some distinct qualities that make them different from the rest of the city.

 NYC has a ton of interesting hoods throughout its five boroughs.
 I know people who swear by Red Hook, Hell’s Kitchen, Greenpoint and Washington Heights, which are all cool but failed to make my list.
-These are a few of my favorite spots to check out when I’m in town.
+I’ve spent most of my time in Manhattan, hence these choices.
+Here are a few of my favorite spots to check out when I’m in town.

 NYC Neighborhood I most want to live in: